unit214/docky-mc-proxy/README.md

 # DockyMcProxy 🚀

-DockyMcProxy is a Rust-based project that simplifies the process of setting up a local HTTPS reverse proxy using `nginx`.
+DockyMcProxy is a Rust-based project that simplifies the process of setting up a local HTTPS reverse proxy using [nginx](https://www.nginx.com/).
 It's a handy tool for developers who want to mimic a production environment locally. 🛠️

 ## Key Features 🔑